nestjs/docs.nestjs.com/content/techniques/authentication.md

   handleRequest(err, user, info, context) {
     // Here we will use the referer that we originally specified in the state when we
     // initiated the Facebook login request.
-If the login failed, the we'll redirect
+If the login failed, then we'll redirect
     // the user back to that referer URL along with a code to indicate why the login
     // failed.